Wildlife Conservation

 WHAT DOES IT SPECIALISE IN?

 The Partnership has particular experience with birds.
 Its Senior Partner is an expert on owls and other birds of prey and can prepare Proofs of Evidence and act as an Expert Witness at Public Enquiries.
-The Partnership also has expertise in surveying mammal, amphibian, reptile and insect populations and in the restoration of species and habitats.
+The Partnership also has expertise in surveying bats and in the restoration of scarce and threatened species and key habitats.
 Aside from undertaking ecological research The Partnership prides itself on a high standard of work from innovative project design, effective implementation, reporting and the undertaking of conservation projects in the field.
 Subsequent monitoring is often an important part of its work enabling clients to audit the success of their projects especially when the objective is for the restoration of species, habitats or biodiversity in general.

 The Partnership has an in-house publishing arm and is able to design, edit and print hardback books, technical reports, booklets, brochures, folders and leaflets for charities, businesses and other organisations involved in environmental conservation.
-Details of new publication
+Details of publications

 Go top

-The Partnership undertakes about 20 major assignments each year for clients, either independently or on behalf of charities such as the Hawk and Owl Trust.
+The Partnership undertakes about 20 major assignments each year for clients independently or on behalf of larger ecological consultancies and wildlife charities

 THE MAIN PARTNER

-Colin ShawyerThe Senior Partner is a Chartered Biologist, Fellow of the Institute of Biology and Member of the Institute of Ecology and Environmental Managers.
-The Partnership abides by the Codes of Professional Conduct of these Institutes.
-Licenses from the Countryside Agencies, English Nature, Scottish Natural Heritage and Countryside Council for Wales are held by all associate consultants for the survey and monitoring of protected species.
+Colin ShawyerThe Senior Partner, Colin Shawyer is a raptor biologist and professional ecologist specialising in birds, mainly birds of prey and has published widely on this subject.
+He is a Fellow of both the Chartered Institute of Ecology and Environmental Management and Royal Society of Biology and the Partnership abides by the Codes of Professional Conduct of these two bodies.
+Licences from the Countryside Agencies are held by him and associate consultants for the survey and monitoring of protected species.

 Go top